2

 agnostic, because despite having religious friends and beloved family, I'm personally somewhat anti-religious--part of my distrust of righteousness and

-answer such questions, the experience you describe as having convinced you would not satisfy
+answer such questions, the experience that convinced you would not satisfy

 My playfulness causes some to see me as flip.
 On the other hand, as we sat down to dinner with another couple in March 2008,